rummik/zsh-lose/readme.md

 Add `rummik/zsh-lose` to your antigen bundles

 ## Usage
-Typing `lose` will reboot the system to windows
+Run `lose` to reboot the system into Windows